ptsim/vecbackup/README.md

 * **Chunks and version files are encrypted with that key.**
 * **```vecbackup-enc-config``` is encrypted with a key derived from your password using PBKDF2.**
 * **If you lose the ```vecbackup-enc-config``` file, there is no way to recover the data.**

+### Q: Did you roll your own encryption scheme?
+* No.
+* Encryption keys are generated from the user's password using PBKDF2 (10,000 rounds).
+* Golang's secretbox (NaCl https://nacl.cr.yp.to/) is used to store all data and metadata.

 ### Q: How do I tell vecbackup to skip (ignore) certain files?
 * Create a file named ```vecbackup-ignore``` in the backup directory after running ```vecbackup init```.